-- You had at least $8,200 of earned income.
+- You had at least $8,500 of earned income, and

 - You paid qualifying child care expenses for your qualifying child.
 A qualifying child is your child, step child, grandchild, step grandchild, brother, sister, stepbrother, stepsister, nephew, niece, step nephew, step niece, or eligible foster child who:

-- was under the age of 13 at the time the care was provided, or
+- Was under the age of 13 at the time the care was provided, or

-- was a child who qualifies for the additional exemption credit for a child with a disability, and
+- Was a child who qualifies for the additional exemption credit for a child with a disability, and